Sikbik/fluxd-rust/fluxd_rust/docs/ARCHITECTURE.md

 4. Perform shielded validation in separate workers.
 5. Connect blocks sequentially and commit a write batch.

+Block connect runs on blocking threads so the async runtime can keep serving RPC and dashboard requests during high-throughput sync.

 Worker counts and queue depths are controlled via:
 - `--verify-workers` / `--verify-queue`
 - `--shielded-workers` / `--shielded-queue`